Amberdong27/2024SDD-Amber.D-Grow/Maintenance.md

 ## List Errors and Issues with Applications
 - Lag of displaying locale time clock in the Study Timer and Date for the Study Tips
 - Errors if you switch between pause and unpause to quickly due to calculation lag
+- Timer input box cannot detect the difference between letters and integers (will error if letter is entered)